 "For me, driving an EV (electric vehicle) is a choice.
 We know that when we use it, we're having less of an impact on the environment.
 And that's important to me, it's important to our family."

 Howaida and her husband Tim made a choice to commute more sustainably.
-Learn more about their family’s experience on this episode of Changing for Climate and read the blog post.
+Learn more about their family’s experience on this episode of Changing for Climate and read the blog post: Going all electric: a family’s journey.

 Transforming Alberta’s Electricity Grid to Net-Zero